better-commerce/bc-payments-sdk/README.md

 # BetterCommerce Payments NodeJS SDK

 BetterCommerce's Payments NodeJS SDK is a complete solution for storefront clients that integrate payments. bc-payments-sdk is a single point interface for storefront clients for interacting with payment gateways.

+# Supported Payment Providers

 It integrates SDK APIs for the following providers:

 ## PayPal